igwgames/create-nes-game/README.md

 # create-nes-game

-Creates a barebones hello world game for the NES, alongside all build tools you need, and a ready-to-go emulator.
-Pick whether to write in assembly or c, the mapper you'd like, and a bunch of optional features, hit create, then build your game!
+create-nes-game is a command line tool that creates a simple hello world game for the NES, alongside all build tools you need, and a ready-to-go emulator.

+All you have to do is answer a series of multiple-choice questions about what language you want, a mapper, and optional features like libraries.

+The tool will give you a git-ready folder full of code, which it can be used to compile and run. (and even unit test, if you want!)

 ## Features

-* Generates all config, and the code required to put "hello world" on the screen
+* Start your game with a working example and all configuration; no config files to change!
+* No installing separate software and adding it to path
-* Can choose to create code in assembly or C
+* Write code in assembly or C
-* Interactive mapper and size choices
+* Interactive walkthrough to choose everything, including mapper and size
 * Build your rom with one command: `create-nes-game build`
-* Out-of-the-box support for debugging C and assembly in mesen with source code
+* Out-of-the-box support for debugging C and assembly in mesen, with full source code
-* Optionally include rom testing support via [nes-test](https://github.com/cppchriscpp/nes-test)
+* Optional rom testing support via [nes-test](https://github.com/cppchriscpp/nes-test)
-* Optionally configure your game to build with CI tools like circleci

-# Getting Started

-TBD
+* Optional continuous integration support with either github or circleci

 # How does it work?